‘General Hospital’ Spoilers: Seven Major Mistakes ‘GH’ Writers Made Recently – Mikkos, Alex, Valentin And More

 As we prepare to say goodbye to one writing regime and hello to a different world order in the writers’ room at General Hospital, here is a look at seven recent mistakes that have drawn comment and ire from GH fans on social media.

 Spencer Cassadine (Nicolas Bechtel) ransacked Wyndemere looking for Mikkos Cassadine’s (John Colicos) will to restore his legacy and family home to him.
 But Wyndemere never belonged to Mikkos.
 Ned Ashton (Wally Kurth) owned it and then Stefan Cassadine (Stephen Nichols).
 Nikolas Cassadine (Tyler Christopher) sold it later, but Emily Quartermaine (Natalia Livingston) bought it back for him.
-When Nikolas signed over his assets to Valentin Cassadine (James Patrick Stuart), that’s when title transferred to Valentin.
+When Nikolas signed over his assets to Valentin Cassadine (James Patrick Stuart), that’s when the title was transferred to Valentin.
 Mikkos’ will has nothing to do with Spoon Island and the Port Charles Cassadine castle.

 Y'all had to rewrite Liz's medical history to prop Friz and keep Hayden in her soul sucking orbit? #worthlesscharacter #gh